-Whether you're looking to create your own or simply looking to buy the right cushion covers for your home, we hope you find all this information useful!
+Whether you're looking to create your own or simply looking to buy cushion covers, for your home, we hope you find all this information below useful!

-Chenille is a great choice when it comes to cushion covers and even more so when it comes to upholstery based chenille fabrics.
-Upholstery based fabrics are designed to withstand much higher levels of wear and tear.
-Upholstery fabrics are also commonly available with flame retardant backcoats.
+Chenille is a great choice when it comes to scatter cushions, and even more so when it comes to upholstery based chenille fabrics.
+Upholstered based fabrics are designed to withstand much higher levels of wear and tear and are also commonly available with flame retardant backcoats.

 Exclusive, it's unlikely your neighbours will have the same design.